open-data-kazakhstan/city-crime/README.md

 ## Data

-Salary data collected by hand from stat.gov stats: https://stat.gov.kz/
+Salary data collected by hand from qamqor.gov.kz stats: https://qamqor.gov.kz/crimestat/statistics

 We downoladed data from this source and placed it in the data folders